Wolfe Laboratory

 The third prebasic molt (TPB) most often results in a maturated male plumage.
 However, sometimes it appears that the TPB can result in mixed green and black/blue plumage allowing practitioners to identify third cycle basic (TCB) individuals.

-Male plumage is typically maturated after the second prebasic molt (SPB), with some exceptions (see TCB above).
-Because the third basic plumage is not distinguishable from subsequent plumages (4th and 5th basic plumage and so on), we can employ the "after" or "A" letter in the center position to denote we are classifying age by after a given plumage.
-In this case, we know the individual male is at least after the second basic plumage (SAB).
-Although males with maturated plumage are technically DCB, we prefer SAB due to increased precision in cohort discrimination.
+Male plumage is typically maturated after the third prebasic molt (TPB), with some exceptions (see TCB above).
+Because the third basic plumage is not distinguishable from subsequent plumages (4th and 5th basic plumage and so on), we can employ the "minimum" or "M" adjunct code to denote that at a minimum, the bird is in its second cycle basic (M-TCB).
+Although males with maturated plumage are technically DCB, we prefer M-TCB due to increased precision in cohort discrimination.